Updated: Aug 3, 2021

 Golden Era (1960-1983) – The use of steroids in the early 1960s was the beginning of the Golden Era.
 Golden Era bodybuilders would test these new drugs on themselves throughout the decade fine tuning what worked and did not.
 Natural bodybuilders soon learned that in order to keep up they would have to use these drugs or watch bodybuilding competitions from the stands.
 The effects of steroids on health were not known at this time and most of these drugs could be purchased easily with the prescription of a doctor.
 Although steroids were used by virtually all competitors towards the end of the era, bodybuilders’ physiques were still generally symmetrical and aesthetic.
 Many competitors from this era claimed steroids were only used for the last month or two before a competition to give them a more “polished” look.
 The Golden Era saw a huge rise in popularity toward its end as Pumping Iron was produced and Arnold Schwarzenegger started his rise to the top of Hollywood with the Conan movies.
 Frank Zane’s rise to Mr. Olympia in 1977-1979 was probably the most popular period in bodybuilding ever as his physique was seen as desirable and obtainable by the general public.
 Exercises became different as Arthur Jones and others created machines to isolate muscles in the 1970s and the split system of training only a few muscles with higher sets was adopted over the full body workouts of the Silver Era.
 Diet changed to a high protein low carb diet that still dominates bodybuilding circles today.
 Notable bodybuilders from this period include Arnold Schwarzenegger, Frank Zane, Larry Scott, Dave Draper, Sergio Oliva, Serge Nubret, and Franco Columbu.

 Haney Era (1984-1991) – The Haney Era was largely defined by Lee Haney’s dominance of bodybuilding.
 Although not a modern-day mass monster, Haney was the precursor to them as he still had shape but was pushing the limits of aesthetic muscle.
 He was more of a hybrid bodybuilder in that he did not fit with the symmetrical bodybuilders of the Golden Era but did not quite have the mass necessary to compete against those from the Mass Era.
-Many bodybuilding historians believe Haney would have been the first bodybuilder to beat Schwarzenegger in a Mr. Olympia contest had Schwarzenegger continued competing instead of entering the movies.
+Many bodybuilding historians believe Haney would have been the first bodybuilder to halt Schwarzenegger's Mr. Olympia streak had Schwarzenegger continued competing instead of entering the movies.
 That by itself is reason enough for a new era.
 Other than being a pre-cursor to the Mass Era, the only major change that occurred was judges starting to put more emphasis on size over symmetry which hurt those that stuck to symmetry and aesthetics like Bob Paris.
 Notable bodybuilders from this era include Lee Haney, Kevin Levrone, Shawn Ray, Rich Gaspari, Lee Labrada, Vince Taylor, Mike Christian.

 Mass Era (1992-Present) – The current Mass Era was ushered in by Dorian Yates’ rise to Mr. Olympia in 1992.
 It was clear that Yates was a different kind of bodybuilder than what had been seen before.
 Dorian would continue to get bigger every year and would eventually succumb to a bloated waist in his last year of competition (1997) which he attributed to insulin usage.
 Ronnie Coleman would surpass Yates and become the poster child for the Mass Era as no one to this day has passed him in size.
 The Mass Era has and is still being defined by who can pack the most muscle on the body.
 This has led to distended stomachs which have finally been negatively judged over the last few years.
 Today one of the most important aspects of a Mr. Olympia winner is keeping their stomach in check.
 Exercises and intensity have ultimately remained stable since the Golden Era although variations exist.
 Diet is still primarily high protein, low carb, but the quest for size has resulted in bodybuilders consuming much more than their Golden Era mentors.
 Steroids are what define this era more than anything else as the variations available have skyrocketed since the Golden Era.
 Technology keeps creating more intense steroids which has created bigger bodybuilders.
 Perhaps this era is almost at a close as Classic and Physique contests spring up as the public demands a return to the more aesthetic bodies of the Golden Era.
 Notable bodybuilders from this era include Dorian Yates, Ronnie Coleman, Jay Cutler, Kai Greene, Phil Heath, and Shawn Rhoden.